upbound/docs/content/quickstart/multicloud-deploy.md

 #### Finish configuring the Upbound identity provider

 Return to Upbound and head to the Providers tab within the control plane explorer.
-Find provider-family-gcp and click into the ProviderConfigs tab.
+Find provider-family-gcp and select the ProviderConfigs tab.
 Then, select **Create ProviderConfig**

 On the screen that displays, give the ProviderConfig a name.
-Entering the name `default` will set this as the default ProviderConfig for this provider in this control plane.
+Entering the name `default` sets this as the default ProviderConfig for this provider in this control plane.

 Next, scroll past the instructions to the bottom of the form.